Trade Schools, Colleges and Universities

 Marketing:

-Technology and digital design can provide some of the best options when it comes to jobs for disabled people at home.
-You can work at a desk customized for you, or work on a laptop, tablet, or phone from wherever is comfortable or appropriate.
-This area also provides opportunities for contract and outsourcing work, which often can be performed from wherever you choose.
+Media arts and digital design can provide some of the best job options for disabled people at home.
+You can work at a customized desk or on a laptop, tablet, or phone from wherever is comfortable or appropriate.
+This area also provides opportunities for contract and outsourcing work, which can often be performed from wherever you choose.

 • Job growth: 3%